-It is persistent diarrhoea that can last for 14 or even more days and it is caused due to some underlying gastrointestinal disorder.
+It is persistent Diarrhoea that can last for 14 or even more days and it is caused due to some underlying gastrointestinal disorder.

-Collagenous colitis – Here, the intestinal lining is damaged and it cannot absorb water and electrolytes.
+Collagenous Colitis– Here, the intestinal lining is damaged and it cannot absorb water and electrolytes.

 Water containing salt and electrolytes help in replacing the lost fluids, eg: ORS solution.

-Certain medications that may treat diarrhea symptomatically.
+Certain medications may treat Diarrhoea symptomatically.

-Many times, we take diarrhoea lightly and think it will be normal within a few days.
-However, we should observe the symptoms when it is long lasting and go to the doctor for suggestions instead of trying ineffective medications at home.
+Many times, we take Diarrhoea lightly and think it will be normal within a few days.
+However, we should observe the symptoms when it is long-lasting and go to the doctor for suggestions instead of trying ineffective medications at home.

 Blood in stool or tarry and black stool